Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 St. John's Episcopal ChurchLafayette Square, Washington, D.C.

 When President Abraham Lincoln took office in 1861, St. John's Episcopal Church was well established as "the church of the presidents," thanks to its downtown Washington location and ability to attract famous, influential members.
 Benjamin Latrobe, the original architect, also designed the White House porticos and worked on the U.S. Capitol.
 In 1815 he designed the church using a Greek cross plan with equal arms and a cupola.
-By the time Lincoln entered the door, later architects had modified the structure into a Roman cross and added a portico and bell tower.
+By the time Lincoln arrived, later architects had modified the structure into a Roman cross and added a portico and bell tower.
 The bell which Lincoln heard was cast by Paul Revere's son in 1822 and still hangs in the gold-domed tower.

 President-elect Lincoln first attended services on Sunday, February 24, 1861, the day after arriving in Washington.
 His wife and sons chose to attend services elsewhere with a family friend.
 Lincoln accompanied William Seward, his future secretary of state, who steered him into his own pew (no. 1) near the altar, rather than the customary presidential pew.
 Seward's pew was removed in 1968 to make room for a small chapel.
 Several years later a visitor tracked it down in the church crawl space, where it had been broken apart.

 A contemporary newspaper article revealed that few people in the congregation noticed Seward's visitor or recognized him.
 The reporter wrote, "Mr. Lincoln was dressed in plain black clothes, with black whiskers and hair well trimmed, and was pronounced by such as recognized him as a different man entirely from the hard-looking pictorial representations seen of him.
 Some of the ladies say he is almost good looking."